-OVERVIEW: Motorola Solutions Foundation, the philanthropic branch of Motorola Solutions, provides grants in the areas of public safety, first responders, disaster relief, and education, with a heavy emphasis on STEM-related disciplines.
+OVERVIEW: The philanthropic branch of Motorola Solutions funds public safety, first responders, disaster relief, and STEM education.
 Since 2007, the foundation has given more than $40 million in education grants at the elementary, secondary, and postsecondary levels.

-IP TAKE: If you want to stimulate young people's interest in pursuing STEM studies in college and improve the diversity of postsecondary STEM training, this funder may have a solution.
-Keep in mind that Motorola prioritizes projects in areas where it has a corporate presence.
+IP TAKE: Motorola seeks grantseekers working to stimulate young people's interest in STEM studies, improve postsecondary STEM training, and reach underrepresented groups in the STEM fields.
+Motorola prioritizes projects in areas where it has a corporate presence.

-Applying for funding through Motorola is an open but competitive process.
-International organizations are also eligible to apply.
-Questions regarding eligibility can be answered via the foundation’s application or by emailing firstname.lastname@example.org.
+Applying for funding through Motorola is an open but competitive process, and organizations outside the U.S. are also eligible to apply.
+Email firstname.lastname@example.org with questions regarding eligibility.

 - Greg Brown, Chairman and Chief Executive Officer